puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

    Users upgrading from PE 3.2.0 to a later version of 3.x (including 3.2.2) will see errors when attempting to download agent packages for platforms other than the master.
 After adding `pe_repo` classes to the master for desired agent packages, errors will be seen on the subsequent puppet run as PE attempts to access the requisite packages.
 For a simple workaround to this issue, see the [installer troubleshooting page](/trouble_install.html).

+### Upgrades to PE 3.x from 2.8.3 Can Fail if PostgreSQL is Already Installed

+This issue has been documented in the [Known Issues section of the Appendix](./appendix.html#Upgrades-to-PE-3.x-from-2.8.3-Can-Fail-if-PostgreSQL-is-Already-Installed).

 ### A Note about Changes to `puppet.conf` that Can Cause Issues During Upgrades

 If you manage `puppet.conf` with Puppet or a third-party tool like Git or r10k, you may encounter errors after upgrading based on the following changes.
 Please assess these changes before upgrading.